bonimy/MushROMs/doc/SMB1 Level Format.md

 **X**: 4 bits determining the X-coordinate of the sprite relative to the current page (in 16 pixel increments).

-**Y**: 4 bits determiinng the Y-coordinate of the sprite relative to the current page (in 16 pixel increments).
+**Y**: 4 bits determining the Y-coordinate of the sprite relative to the current page (in 16 pixel increments).

 **P**: Page flag.
 If this is set, the sprite is moved to the next page.